Affiliate links on Android Authority may earn us a commission. Learn more.

-A quarter-inch thread on the bottom of the handle means you can quickly mount the Zhiyun Smooth-Q2 to a tripod.
-You will be able to shoot app-assisted timelapses and smart panoramas once the Smooth-Q2 is added to the ZY Play app.
-It also means you can attach a monopod or other small tripod to get smooth crane shots as you’ll see in the first clip of the video below.
+A quarter-inch thread on the bottom of the handle means you can quickly mount the ZHIYUN Smooth-Q2 to a tripod.
+You can use a tripod and the ZY Play app to shoot timelapses and smart panoramas.
+It also means you can attach a monopod or other small tripod in order to get smooth crane shots like the one you’ll see in the first clip of the sample footage video below.

 You can use either the ZY Play app or your phone’s regular camera app to capture footage.
 When you’re done shooting, all the footage is already on your phone for uploading to social media.
 The latch on the gimbal arm means you can quickly detach your phone to post a video and then pop it back on in an instant.